Face recognition for edge applications

 Recognize faces directly on your hardware avoiding privacy concerns.

-How to build a face recognition application
+How to build a real-time face recognition tracking application

 In this tutorial, we'll show you how easy is identifying people on image or video with the Abraia Vision SDK.
 Just follow these simple steps: